kevinveenbirkenbach/cymais/docs/analysis/Situation.md

 System administrators in small companies often don’t have the specialized knowledge or the capacity to build and maintain such complex infrastructures, which further exacerbates the challenge of securing sensitive business data while ensuring compliance with industry standards.

 ## Key Points
-- Dependency on monopolistic cloud providers
+- Dependency on monopolists
-- Loss of data sovereignty and data privacy risks
+- Loss of data sovereignty
-- Geopolitical vulnerabilities (extortion risk)
+- Geopolitical vulnerabilities
-- Lack of resources for small businesses
+- Lack of resources
-- Limited expertise for secure infrastructure
+- Limited secure infrastructure expertise
 - Centralized data storage risks
-- Manipulation through social media dominance
+- Manipulation through social media